 We hand-tuned our DB2 configuration to give it the best possible performance on our hardware setup.
 We set the PREFETCHSIZE to 384 KB (48 pages × 8 KB page, or 768 blocks), which is comparable to the I/O sizes that would be generated by Lachesis inside DB2 running on the disk we used for our experiments1.
-We also turned on DB2_STRIPED_CONTAINERS to ensure proper rampup and prefetching behavior of sequential I/Os.
+We also turned on DB2_STRIPED_CONTAINERS to ensure proper ramp-up and prefetching behavior of sequential I/Os.
 We configured the DB2 TPC-H kit with the following parameters: scaling factor 10 (10 GB total table space), 8 KB pages, and a 768 MB buffer pool.
-We put the TPC-H tablespace on a raw device (a partition of the Atlas 10K III disk) to avoid double buffering inside Linux kernel.
+We put the TPC-H tablespace on a raw device (a partition of the Atlas 10k III disk) to avoid double buffering inside Linux kernel.

-The results of the DB2 TPC-H experiments are shown in Figure 5 with bars labeled No traffic.
-For each TPC-H query, the bar shows the resulting I/O time of the Lachesis-simulated trace normalized to the I/O time of the original trace (thus, shorter bars represent better performance).
+The results of the TPC-H benchmark are shown in Figure 5 and labeled No traffic.
+For each TPC-H query, the bar shows the resulting I/O time of the Lachesis-simulated trace normalized to the I/O time of the original trace.
+Thus, shorter bars represent better performance.
+The original query times varied between 7.0 s (for query 22) and 507.9 s (for query 9).

 With the exception of queries 4 and 10, whose run times were respectively 4% and 1% longer, all queries benefited.
-Queries that are simple scans of data (e.g., queries 1, 4, 15) in general do not benefit; the original DB2 access pattern already uses highly efficient large sequential disk accesses thanks to our manual performance tuning of the DB2 setup.
-The minor I/O size adjustments of these sequential accesses cause small changes in performance (e.g., 1% improvement for queries 1 and 15 and 4% slowdown for query 4).
-On the other hand, queries that include multiple nested joins, such as query 9, benefited much more (i.e., 33% shorter execution time or $1.5 \times$ speedup) because of inherently interleaved access patterns.
+Queries that are simple scans of data such as query 1, saw only a small benefit; the original DB2 access pattern already uses highly efficient large sequential disk accesses thanks to our manual performance tuning of the DB2 setup.
+On the other hand, queries that include multiple nested joins, such as query 9, benefited much more (i.e., 33% shorter or 1.5× speedup).
 Interestingly, such queries are also the most expensive ones.
-On average, the 22 queries in the workload experienced an 11% speedup.
+On average, the 22 queries experienced an 11% speedup and completed in 3888 s vs. 4354 s.